vifjs/vif/doc/wiki/concepts/directives.md

 What is a directive ?

-A directive is a javascript expression executed inside a template through a `x-` attribute.
+A directive is usually a javascript expression executed inside a template through a `x-` attribute.
+They will be familiar to you if you have used Alpinejs.
 A directive context `this` is equivalent to render function context.

 ```js
 Vif.define("example", function (signal) {